-Holding Seminars at Houghton
+- Holding classes at Houghton

 - the course title and number

-- whether you would like librarian/curatorial staff to be directly involved in the presentation.
+- and whether you would like librarian/curatorial staff to be directly involved in the presentation.
 If so, we will do our best to match you up with a Houghton staff member who has experience with the materials you want to cover.

-Requests for books and manuscripts must be submitted seven days before the class is scheduled to meet so we have sufficient time to gather material, get it approved by the curators, and find workable substitutes for any books or manuscripts that are too fragile for use.
+Requests are limited to a total of 12 books and manuscripts per session and must be submitted ten days before the class is scheduled to meet so we have sufficient time to gather material, seek approval from the curators, and find workable substitutes for any books or manuscripts that are too fragile for use.
 To request materials for a class, you must register for a Special Collections Request Account.
 See Access to Special Collections for more information.

 For the day of the class, please keep in mind that: